Information for the Press

 A native of Indianapolis, Judge Bradford received a B.A. in labor relations and personnel management from Indiana University-Bloomington in 1982 and his J.D. from Indiana University-Indianapolis in 1986.
 He is the Court of Appeals' liaison to the Indiana Judges Criminal Instructions Committee, which provides guidance to judges on jury instructions in criminal cases, and a former member of both the Indiana Judges Criminal Policy Committee and the Board of Directors of the Indiana State Judicial Conference.

-He is a Senior Distinguished Fellow of the Indianapolis Bar Association and has taught ICLEF seminars on trial practice for more than 10 years.
+He is Chair of the Indiana Pro Bono Commission; a Senior Distinguished Fellow of the Indianapolis Bar Association; and has taught ICLEF seminars on trial practice for more than 10 years.
 From 2005 to 2007, Judge Bradford hosted “Off the Bench with Judge Cale Bradford,” a legal commentary program on Marion County’s government access network.
 He also served on the Judicial Technology and Automation Committee (JTAC), helping to draft the state judiciary’s policies on technology and electronic case management.
 Judge Bradford currently serves as an adjunct instructor in forensic science and the law at Indiana University Purdue University Indianapolis.

 Judge Bradford is a former director of Indianapolis’s John P. Craine House, a residential alternative to incarceration for women offenders with pre-school-aged children.
-Judge Bradford regularly attends Castleton United Methodist Church.
+Judge Bradford regularly attends St. Luke's United Methodist Church.
 He and his wife, a full-day kindergarten teacher, have five children.